kubernetes/kubernetes/docs/devel/automation.md

 In an effort to
    * reduce load on core developers
    * maintain e2e stability
-   * load test githubs label feature
+   * load test github's label feature

 We have added an automated [submit-queue] (https://github.com/kubernetes/contrib/blob/master/mungegithub/mungers/submit-queue.go)